Nuclear warfare: Atomic bombings of Hiroshima and Nagasaki

 In late June 1945, as the U.S. wrapped up the two-and-a-half-month Battle of Okinawa (which cost the lives of 260,000 people, including 150,000 civilians), it was faced with the prospect of invading the Japanese home islands in an operation codenamed Operation Downfall.
 Based on the U.S. casualties from the preceding island-hopping campaigns, American commanders estimated that between 50,000 and 500,000 U.S. troops would die and at least 600,000–1,000,000 others would be injured while invading the Japanese home islands.
 The U.S. manufacture of 500,000 Purple Hearts from the anticipated high level of casualties during the U.S. invasion of Japan gave a demonstration of how deadly and costly it would be.
-President Harry S. Truman realized he could not afford such a horrendous casualty rate, especially since over 400,000 American combatants had already died fighting in both the European and the Pacific theaters of the war.
+President Harry S. Truman realized he could not afford such a high casualty rate, especially since over 400,000 American combatants had already died fighting in both the European and the Pacific theaters of the war.

 On July 26, 1945, the United States, the United Kingdom, and the Republic of China issued a Potsdam Declaration that called for the unconditional surrender of Japan.
 It stated that if Japan did not surrender, it would face "prompt and utter destruction".
 The Japanese government ignored this ultimatum, sending a message that they were not going to surrender.
 In response to the rejection, President Truman authorized the dropping of the atomic bombs.
 At the time of its use, there were only two atomic bombs available, and despite the fact that more were in production back in mainland U.S., the third bomb wouldn't be available for combat until September.